Force Measurement Error – Time Interval Between Two Successive Loadings

 What we are observing is some creep in the load cell.
 Per ASTM E74, creep is the change in deflection of the force measurement instrument under a constant applied force.
 And while some may say the error above is still acceptable, we must question if it really is.
 ISO 376 thinks the error warrants including a section about uniform loading that requires waiting at least 30 seconds.
 Plus, we compared the error at 6 seconds versus 30 seconds.
 What happens on the automated machines when the points are captured on the fly?

-The results are clear to us, and the additional error is not acceptable.
+The results are clear to us, and the additional error is unacceptable.
 Morehouse has adopted best practices from ISO 376 and holds all calibration points for at least 30 seconds as recommended by ISO 376 and suggested by ASTM E74 when recording an ending zero.

 Force Measurement Error - What does your calibration vendor do regarding timing between successive loadings?

-Everything we do, we believe in changing how people think about force and torque calibration.
+We believe in changing how people think about force and torque calibration in everything we do.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
-We challenge the "just calibrate it" mentality by educating our customers on what matters, and what causes significant errors, and focus on reducing them.
+We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focus on reducing them.

 Morehouse makes our products simple to use and user-friendly.
 And we happen to make great force equipment and provide unparalleled calibration services.

-Want to watch the video on why use Morehouse for your load cell calibration?
-That can be found @ https://www.youtube.com/watch?v=vgY4n4z3xGU&t=5s
+Want to watch the video on why you should use Morehouse for your load cell calibration?
+It can be found here.

-Please contact us @ 717-843-0081 to talk to a live person or email info@mhforce.com.
-Visit us on the web at mhforce.com.
+Please call 717-843-0081 to speak with a live person or email info@mhforce.com.
+You can also visit us on the web at mhforce.com.

 # Time Interval Between Two Successive Loadings # Successive Loadings